-Microsoft realized that the job of integrating the standard ASP.NET controls and pages with AJAX controls (that encapsulate JavaScript and DHTML) would be difficult, tedious and repetitious.
-So they did it for you with the ScriptManager control, ensuring that you have access to a fully tested, reliable control that manages the "grunt" work.
-Adding a ScriptManager control to your page (which the IDE does automatically when you create an AJAX-enabled project) solves the problem, and having one on the page that you don't need comes at virtually no cost.
-Here is the declaration that must appear in every page, and which is put there for you by the IDE:
+Microsoft realized that the job of integrating the standard ASP.NET controls and pages with AJAX controls (that encapsulate JavaScript and DHTML) would be difficult, tedious, and repetitious.
+So, they did it for you with the ScriptManager control, ensuring that you have access to a fully tested, reliable control that manages the grunt work.
+Adding a ScriptManager control to your page solves the problem, and having one on the page even when you don't need it comes at virtually no cost.
+Here is the declaration that must appear in every page: